2014 24 Hours of Le Mans: Qualifying

 Thursday's first qualifying session saw more stoppages for crashes.
 James Calado crashed his AF Corse Ferrari in the Porsche Curves, necessitating a half-hour red flag.
 This was followed by the No. 1 Audi, making some of its first laps since its accident on Wednesday, spinning at Indianapolis corner and damaging the car's bodywork.
 While driver di Grassi attempted to return to the pit lane he swerved in front of Leo Roussel's Pegasus Morgan, causing the LMP2 car to dart off the track and crash at the pit entrance.
 At the same time, Bret Curtis in the No. 79 Prospeed Porsche spun at the entrance to the Dunlop Chicane and impacted the wall, knocking Curtis unconscious.
 Curtis was transported to the local hospital for a check-up and was not cleared for the remainder of the race meeting.
-Following clean-up of the circuit qualifying resumed with fifteen minutes left in the session, and improvements were made by nearly every hybrid and non-hybrid car in LMP1.
-Kazuki Nakajima improved provisional pole position with a three minutes and 22.589 seconds lap, followed by the Porsche entries of Romain Dumas and Bernhard.
+Following clean-up of the circuit qualifying resumed with 15 minutes left in the session, and improvements were made by nearly every hybrid and non-hybrid car in LMP1.
+Kazuki Nakajima improved provisional pole position with a 3:22.589 lap, followed by the Porsche entries of Romain Dumas and Bernhard.
 The fastest Audi was fourth after a lap from Oliver Jarvis.
-Tristan Gommendy gave the débuting Ligier of TDS Racing provisional pole in LMP2 after displacing the Murphy Oreca on the last lap of the session, setting a time of three minutes and 38.094 seconds.
+Tristan Gommendy gave the débuting Ligier of TDS Racing provisional pole in LMP2 after displacing the Murphy Oreca on the last lap of the session, setting a time of 3:38.094.
 In LMGTE Pro, Corvette led the session but did not improve on AF Corse's lap time from the first qualification session.
 Similarly the No. 61 AF Corse Ferrari came within two-tenths of a second of besting SMP's lead time in LMGTE Am.